Skip to content

 If you upgrade the orchestrator to the opentestfactory/allinone 2023-02 image, then you must upgrade the Jenkins plugin to 2.1.0.

-• The Orchestrator now supports Cypress projects which are anywhere in a Git repository (previously, only Cypress projects at the root of the repository could be used).
+• The orchestrator now supports Cypress projects which are anywhere in a Git repository (previously, only Cypress projects at the root of the repository could be used).

 • The extra-options input is now supported for all technologies: it has been added to the robotframework/robot, junit/mvntest, and cypress/cypress actions.

-• The Orchestrator now supports the definition of variables which are not interpreted by the shell (i.e. no expansion nor substitution is performed) by using the verbatim: true option.
+• The orchestrator now supports the definition of variables which are not interpreted by the shell (i.e. no expansion nor substitution is performed) by using the verbatim: true option.

 • The characters - and _ can now be freely interchanged in the input names (e.g. extra-options and extra_options are the same). - should be preferred.